cvramanan/countAI-sop/Production_SOP/SOP_005_TdsAfterSalesOrder.md

 - Production reviews documents within **2 hours**.
 - If details are complete → **Order accepted**.
 - If gaps found → **Query raised to Sales**.
-- Planning team updates the production schedule.
+- Planning (PM) team updates the production schedule.

 ---